-Seating was provided in stalls and circle levels and the cinema was equipped witrh a Wurlitzer model F theatre organ.
+Seating was provided in stalls and circle levels and the cinema was equipped with a Wurlitzer model F theatre organ.
 John Maxwell, of Associated British Cinemas(ABC) became chairman of the Madame Tussaud company in February 1929 and the cinema was booked by ABC (but not operated by them).

 It was destroyed by German bombs during the Blitz in on the night of 9th/10th September 1940.
 The main waxworks part of the building was not so badly damaged.
 In March 1958 the London Planetarium was opened on the cinema site, becoming the SkyDome Auditorium from 2006 and the Madame Tussauds Cinema from 2010 (it has its own page on Cinema Treasures)